 Rose aids and emphasises the mis-en-scene of a film and has a talent for bringing characters to life.
 Her designs can be found throughout the Dogmilk projects.

-Sam has gained substantial experience in a very short period of time, having worked on countless short films in France.
+Sam has gained substantial experience in a very short period of time, having worked on countless short and feature films in France.
 Taking the mantle as in-house producer for Dogmilk Films, Sam is dedicated to making the independent films of his collaborators come to fruition.

 Wahyu is a highly imaginative filmmaker with five years of experience making a variety of videos and films.
 He studies Communication Sciences at Hasanuddin University in Makassar.